goreleaser/goreleaser/www/content/homebrew.md

     - foo
     - bar

-    # Repository to push the tap to.
+    # Github repository to push the tap to.
     github:
-      owner: user
+      owner: github-user
       name: homebrew-tap

     # Template for the url.